csmetrics/csmetrics.net/README.md

 4. **Combining metrics** The α slider changes the relative geometric weighting of the measured versus predicted metric.
 We add a small constant ε to prevent invalid values when an institution has zero publications in a venue.

-5. **Navigating the rank list** The webpage updates instantly without having to press the ‘Rank’ button when you: change the list of institutions being ranked, change the entries per page, and flip pages.
-Otherwise, if you change the venues, years, or  α, you need to select 'Rank' again.
+5. **Navigating the institution list** The webpage updates instantly without having to press the ‘Go’ button when you: change the list of institutions being ranked, change the entries per page, and flip pages.
+Otherwise, if you change the venues, years, or  α, you need to select 'Go' again.

 6. **List of institutions**  Because authors do not identify their institutions uniformly, we combined institutational aliases with some automation and by hand for the [CRA member institutions](https://github.com/csmetrics/csmetrics.org/blob/master/app/data/member_list.csv).
 We are currently curating and combining aliases for an international list containing thousands of institutions.
 More details on how we cleaned the data are [here](LINK TBD).